Emulator Issues #9070

 So it is "almost fixed" in 4.0-1146, and broken from 4.0-1192 all the way through 5.0.6026.
 There are no archived builds on the site between 1146 and 1192, so something in-between regressed it.

-#11 Updated by Chariblaze about 1 year ago
+#11 Updated by Chariblaze over 1 year ago

 There are no archived builds on the site between 1146 and 1192, so something in-between regressed it.